X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 | PB2     | 23  |. .| 24  | GND     |
 | PB3/CA2 | 25  |. .| 16  | VCC     |

 User port is connected to VIA 2 at address $9F10-$9F1F.
-This can be used for serial or parallel port I/O. No KERNAL routines are provided; all communications will need to be provided by user software.
+This can be used for serial or parallel port I/O. Commander does not have a serial port device in the KERNAL.

 ## VERA Video Header